cyenwuTT/tt-lang/docs/development/CycleEstimator.md

 Two consequences shape the model:

 - A tick duration cannot be multiplied by a rate to yield cycles.
-Any model fit to reconstruct tick durations predicts scheduling behavior, not hardware — reproducing a logical clock from its own sub-intervals is tautological.
+Any model fit to tick durations predicts scheduling behavior, not hardware.
 - Physical quantities in the trace are the **work-counts** (tiles, and bytes derived from tiles), not the timing.
 The estimator therefore multiplies work by hardware rates and ignores tick durations entirely.

 This is what lets the estimate be label-free and deterministic: given a profile and a trace, the answer is fixed, with no calibration step.